LC Technology WiFi Relay

 on Power4#State=0 do SerialSend5 A00400A4 endon

-If your relay is still not switching, check the LED on the board.
+First, check the LEDs on the board.
 If LED D5 is on (blue on my board, the middle LED) then the controller is in Mode 2.
-By pressing S2 while power up you can change back to Mode 1.
-After that the LED D7 is on (red in my case) and the device works like a charm.
-Be careful when you press S1 you change the mode again!
+By pressing the correct button during power up you can change back to Mode 1.
+Which button you need to press seems to vary between versions of this board.
+Try holding S1 during power up.
+If LED D7 turns on (red in my case) and LED D5 is off you've switched to Mode 1.
+If not, remove power and repeat with button S2.
+Be careful as when you press the wrong button afterwards you again change modes again!
+Again, go to the main menu and try toggling the relays.
+Should they still not work continue below.

 LC Technology WiFi Relay X2 with Nuvoton N76E003AT20~